Brett Leigh Dicks

 In addition to his own photographic pursuits, which has seen Brett’s work exhibited in over 30 solo and 50 group exhibitions, he has written extensively on the subject of photography and has curated exhibitions for public and private galleries and museums.
 His work exploring America’s death row saw him a finalist in the Fine Art Photography Awards, Photography Gala Awards, and Sony World Photography Awards while his broader prison explorations have constituted two books – Behind These Walls: Photographs of Decommissioned Australia Prisons and Gaols (2016) and A Quiet Conviction: Photographs of Decommissioned Prisons (2017).

-Nuclear Landscapes Across the American West
+Atomic Alchemy: Nuclear Landscapes Across the American West

 The nuclear chain reaction had been hypothesized since 1933 with the first artificial self-sustaining reaction taking place in December 1942.
 The Trinity test in New Mexico’s Jornada del Muerto Desert and the subsequent bombings of Hiroshima and Nagasaki in Japan represented the first large-scale use of nuclear technology and ushered in profound changes in the course of technology development as well as sociopolitical.